LAStools/LAStools/bin/lasheight_README.md

 "geoid.txt", "geoid.las" or "geoid.xyz" whose elevations express
 the difference between the ellipsoid and the geoid.
 Simply run:

-lasheight -i lidar.las -ground_points geoid.txt -replace_z -odix _geoid
+lasheight64 -i lidar.las -ground_points geoid.txt -replace_z -odix _geoid

 When using external ground points with '-ground_points geoid.laz' lasheight will *not* use all points in the file but cut out a